 When possible, your baby should nap at home in his crib.
 This leads to the best quality sleep.
 If your baby goes to daycare, make sure he naps in a crib.

 Start a calming pre-nap routine to help your baby wind down and fall asleep easily.
 Do a mini version of your bedtime routine to give your 9 month old the cue that it’s time to sleep.
+(See how to create a sleep routine here)

 It’s ok if baby’s third nap (usually a short cat nap) happens on-the-go.
 You’ll be dropping this nap soon.
 Also, if your baby is caught in a short napping pattern, motion can help extend naps.
 Let baby nap in the stroller (lying flat, not upright) or while baby wearing.
 Just make sure to supervise all naps outside of the crib.